shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

-- 32 (imagery): add triple light and heavy moods (7 notes, 7 tonesacpes)
+- 32 (imagery): add triple light and heavy moods (7 notes, 7 tonescapes)
   - reading_imagery_3 All tensions, no spaces, move anchor, stepwise only
   - reading_imagery_4 all tensions, no spaces, center anchor, random, not stepwise
 - SR Imagery sequence all moods
 - All diatonic tensions
 - Bring in some rhythmic note symbols
+- **also in this lesson:** introduce the idea that you can reorient your attention to any note in the tonescape as the anchor.
+  - we've been keeping the same anchor and changing the notes around it, because this makes the moods stand out.
+But rather than hearing a note as a tension, see if you can reorient yourself to hear it as the anchor, then recognize the mood it creates, and read in it.
+  - this also touches on the idea of mood notes.